dmarkow/jquery-mobile-rails/README.md

     gem 'jquery_mobile_rails'

 This will add jQuery Mobile's javascripts, stylesheets and images to your app.
+It will also set up the asset pipeline to precompile these assets for production.

 Include jquery.mobile (or jquery.mobile.min) in your `application.js` manifest: